emoacht/Monitorian/docs/COMMANDS.md

  - __Description:__ Description of hot key
  - __Commands:__ Commands to be executed when the hot key is pressed

-A command can set brightness or contrast of a monitor or all monitors, or input source of a monitor.
+A command can set brightness or contrast of a monitor or all monitors, or input source of a monitor, or increment or decrement brightness of a monitor or all monitors.

 As for the available modifier keys (Alt, Ctrl, Shift, Windows) and keys, please refer the following pages.

 - [ModifierKeys Enum](https://learn.microsoft.com/en-us/dotnet/api/system.windows.input.modifierkeys)
 - [Key Enum](https://learn.microsoft.com/en-us/dotnet/api/system.windows.input.key)

-If the specified hot key has been already used by the OS or other apps, such hot key cannot be set.
+If the specified hot key has been already used by the OS or other apps, the same hot key cannot be set.
 In addition, some combinations are not supported as hot keys.

 The sets of key commands must be specified in an array of JSON format.
 Then, the prepared JSON file must be loaded using `/load` option.
 Please refer to [Load/Unload Commands](#loadunload-commands).